konflux-ci/release-service-catalog/pipelines/rh-advisories/README.md

 | taskGitUrl | The url to the git repo where the release-service-catalog tasks to be used are stored | Yes | https://github.com/konflux-ci/release-service-catalog.git |
 | taskGitRevision | The revision in the taskGitUrl repo to be used | No | - |

+## Changes in 0.5.1
+- The RADAS timeout when it fails to receive a response is 5 mins.
+  We double the requestTimeout in the rh-sign-image task to allow RADAS to retry its request.

 ## Changes in 0.5.0
 - Add new task `push-rpm-manifests-to-pyxis` to run after `create-pyxis-image`